 Addiction Treatments

-For opiate addicts, there are several types of treatments which will be included in your rehab process.
-Generally, the use of both medication and counseling are necessary for a strong recovery, and those which are specifically targeted for opiate addicts are:
+For people addicted to opiates, several types of treatments may be included in their rehab process.
+Generally, including medication and counseling are necessary for a strong recovery, and those that are specifically targeted for opiate addicts are:

 Medications